hatgit/markdown-portfolio/_includes/05-emphasis.md

-I have _endless_ curiosity to learn new things, with an *emphasis* on finance.
-I also like to paint star maps :sparkles: , the :earth: and :universe: and paint :horses:.
+I have _endless_ curiosity to learn new things, with an *emphasis* on finance, math, open-source software, blockchain networks, cryptocurrency and cryptography.
+I also like to paint :sparkles:, the :earth:, the :universe: and :horses:.